liambrooks-lab/VoidLAB/README.md

 ## Overview

-VoidLAB is a full-stack cloud IDE experience designed to feel like a polished product rather than a rough demo.
+VoidLAB is a full-stack cloud IDE experience designed to feel like a polished product.
 It combines a premium onboarding flow, personalized workspace, Monaco-powered editor, multi-file editing, keyboard shortcuts, online code execution, direct stdin support for interactive programs, and GitHub publishing from inside the workspace.
+Built with a monorepo structure and designed for modular Scalability.

 The project is structured as a monorepo and split into: